adobe/aem-core-wcm-components/README.md

 inside the configuration of the `filevault-package-maven-plugin`.

- For more information how to setup the Adobe Maven Repository (`repo.adobe.com`) for your maven build, please have a look at the related [Knowledge Base article](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html)
+ For more information on how to setup the Adobe Maven Repository (`repo.adobe.com`) for your maven build, please have a look at the related [Knowledge Base article](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html)

  ### Running the UI tests